13.12.25

 thejamjar is one of the og community art spaces in the city. i have many fond memories of visiting thejamjar since its early beginnings till today. as a young artist twenty years ago, thejamjar was a great space to be introduced to the local art scene/community, and have attended many of their exhibitions, community initiatives and programming. it's ethos haven't changed – it is still a place for people to commune and share a love for the arts.

-the window illustration represents a timeline of the jamjar's story so far – from it's earlier locations around the city, to the various collaborations and projects produced through the years. there's also a little nod to projects I've personally worked on with thejamjar almost ten years ago (see here).
+the window illustration represents a timeline of the jamjar's story so far – from it's earlier locations around the city, to the various collaborations and projects produced through the years. there's also a little nod to projects i've personally worked on with thejamjar almost ten years ago (see here).

 i have to thank the woman behind thejamjar, hetal pawani, for the opportunity and trust to tell thejamjar's story, and for staying in touch through the years when the art world today makes me and many feel excluded...